UKCSE15L/cse15l-lab-reports/Lab3.md

 	./technical/plos/journal.pbio.0020068.txt
  	```

- 	Second contains all the files and first contains none due to them being smaller files.
+ 	Second contains all the files and first contains none due to all the files in the `./technical` directory being smaller files.

 	Source: [Linuxize](https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/) (Found by Googling "linux find command options")